-- Industrial devices that can’t communicate through OPC UA need a 3rd party PLC adapter to connect to IoT Edge.
+- Industrial devices that can't communicate through OPC UA need a third party PLC adapter to connect to IoT Edge.
 Adapters are obtainable as modules in the Azure Marketplace.

-- The 3rd party PLC adapters enable a connectivity between the devices and IoT Edge.
+- The third party PLC adapters enable connectivity between the devices and IoT Edge.

-- For analytical capabilities closer to where the data originates, there are modules like Machine Learning on Edge or Functions obtainable from the Azure Marketplace, allowing low latency and operation in disconnected state.
+- For analytical capabilities closer to where the data originates, you can obtain modules like Machine Learning on Edge or Functions, from the Azure Marketplace.
+These modules provide low latency and operation in a disconnected state.